Vkumar-sys/Industrial_Project_1-Telangana-Growth-Analysis-/README.md

 ✔  Rangareddy,Sangareddy,Medchal_Malkajgiri are the top 3 districts having the most investments.

-✔  Engineering,Pharmaceuticals and Chemicals,Plastic and Rubber are the industries that have shown substantial investment in multiple districts so it indicates that there is heavy business in these sectors that is operating in multiple districts.
+✔  Engineering,Pharmaceuticals and Chemicals,Plastic and Rubber are the industries that have shown substantial
+    investment in multiple districts so it indicates that there is heavy business in these sectors that is operating in multiple districts.

+✔   In context of FY2021-2022 we can see a clear correlation between vehicle sales,e-stamp revenue
+    and total investments so as the vehicle sales increases e-stamp revenue incraeses and total investment is also more in this context.

 ✔  Key reasons for most investments in top 3 districts are Government policies and incentives,connectivity and logistics and geographical location that contributes to these factors.

 ✔ Insights:-